What is Dragon Link RTP?

 Dragon Link RTP ranges from 87% on penny machines to 96% on dollar-denomination cabinets.
 The exact setting is chosen by each individual casino and can vary by property.
 You can confirm the RTP for any specific machine by pressing the Help or Game Info button on its touchscreen before you play.

-Dragon Link is Aristocrat’s flagship Hold & Spin series, found on casino floors across the United States and Australia.
-Like all land-based slot machines, its theoretical return to player (RTP) is not a fixed number — it is a configurable value that casinos select from a range Aristocrat makes available for each cabinet.
-Understanding how that range works, how denomination affects it, and how the game’s bonus structure distributes returns helps you set realistic expectations before you sit down.
+Dragon Link is Aristocrat’s flagship Hold & Spin series, found on gaming floors across the United States and Australia.
+Like all land-based slot machines, its theoretical return to player (RTP) is not a fixed number — it is a configurable value that operators select from a range Aristocrat makes available for each cabinet.
+Understanding how that range works, how coin level affects it, and how the game’s bonus structure distributes returns helps you set realistic expectations before you sit down.

 What is Dragon Link RTP and what range does it cover?